-In the past two years alone, Auckland Council has investigated no fewer than six incidents in which its staff or contractors were doused, splashed, or sprayed with glyphosate-based weedkiller.
+In just the past two years, Auckland Council has logged at least six separate incidents where staff or contractors were doused, splashed, or directly sprayed with glyphosate-based weedkiller.

 Six Glyphosate Incidents, One Clear Warning

-In response to our OIA request, Auckland Council confirmed that while no formal complaints, legal claims, or settlements have been lodged in the past 24 months, there have been six recorded investigations involving pesticide exposure — all relating to glyphosate-based products.
+In response to our OIA request, Auckland Council acknowledged that while no staff member or contractor has lodged a claim in the past 24 months, there have been six internal investigations.
+Every single one involved glyphosate-based weedkiller.

-- A spill from a contractor’s vehicle onto the ground, partially contained, but with a small hole in the bunding box that allowed glyphosate to leak.
+- A vehicle spill released glyphosate onto the ground; a small hole in the bunding box meant it wasn’t fully contained.

-- An employee was splashed in the face and eye with diluted glyphosate liquid while detaching a hose from a knapsack.
+- An employee was splashed in the face and eye with diluted glyphosate while disconnecting a hose.

-- Another knapsack leak affected a second employee’s back.
+- A second similar leak affected yet another employee’s back.

-- A trailing knapsack wand discharged glyphosate-containing liquid into a contractor’s face and hair.
+- And in the most alarming case, a trailing knapsack wand discharged glyphosate directly into a contractor’s face and hair.

 These are only the incidents that have been officially reported.
 It is likely that others have gone unreported or unrecorded, making the need for better protections even more urgent.